Pie1722/Pie1722/README.md

-## Pie Here👋
+## a bit about me -

-- Destroying stuffs and reverse engineering.
+- destroying stuffs and reverse engineering.
-- Love for electronics and embedded systems.
+- love for electronics and embedded systems.
-- Currently trying to work on STM32 MCU's.
+- currently trying to work on stm32 mcu's.

 ---

-## Stats:
+## stats:
 <!-- comment -->
 <div>
   <picture>